mother and son on rooftop

 Once you’ve submitted the application and all required documents, it’s time to play the waiting game.
 Rest easy, though, because some personal loan approvals happen quickly — sometimes in just a day.
 More complicated applications could take a week or more.

-Personal loans can range anywhere from $1,000 to $100,000, depending on the lender.
+Personal loans usually range anywhere from $1,000 to $100,000, depending on the lender.
 Once you apply and are approved for the loan, you’ll receive the amount of money you were approved for in a lump sum, minus any origination fees that some lenders may charge.
 You then start paying back that money in installments which are set by the specific terms of your loan.

 Types of Personal Loans